When it comes to waste diversion, Holy Cross aims to reduce what we consume, reuse as much as we can, and recycle

 • Toner cartridges

 Groups across campus compost their food and yard waste.
 Dining Services composts 100% of its food waste from the kitchen and the dining room.
 The Grounds team in the Department of Facilities gives yard waste to a local farm where it becomes compost and then returns to campus for flowerbeds.
-Student residents in Figge Hall and Williams Hall drop off food waste at indoor freezers, which then get added to Holy Cross' larger pickup.
+Student residents in Figge Hall, Loyola Hall, and Williams Hall drop off food waste at indoor freezers, which then get added to Holy Cross' larger pickup.

 Recycling helps divert materials from landfills.
 However, we hope that the campus community joins in our effort to take things even a step further by minimizing — or altogether avoiding — the use of materials in the first place.
 Some ways to reduce future waste:

 - Use tap or filtered water before opting for a water bottle